 For organizations, customer service standards are key to delivering effective customer service.
 They establish a common understanding of how to treat customers and handle specific situations, which is helpful not only for training new hires but for guiding customer service professionals in their day-to-day.

-These standards also help customers know what to expect in their interactions with organizations.
+These standards also help customers know what to expect when interacting with organizations.
 Customers can use this information to decide whether they want to do business with a company or not.

-Setting a standard for response time, for example, is useful to both support agents and customers.
+For example, setting a standard for response time is useful to both support agents and customers.

 “If both sides understand when they should expect a response, there’s less friction in the customer experience because agents have a clearer understanding of their workflow.
-So long as they meet the expectations they’ve established, customers will feel like they’re being treated fairly,” says customer service specialist Clint Fontanella2.
+So long as they meet their established expectations, customers will feel like they’re being treated fairly,” says customer service specialist Clint Fontanella2

 Top customer service standards

-Earlier this year, HubSpot’s Service Blog conducted a survey of 100 consumers across the US to determine which standards were most important to them.
+Earlier this year, HubSpot’s Service Blog surveyed 100 consumers across the US to determine which standards were most important to them.

-The top five standards, ranked in order of importance, were responsiveness, accountability, over-delivery, availability, and friendliness or a positive attitude3.
+The top five standards, ranked in order of importance, were responsiveness, accountability, over-delivery, availability, and friendliness or a positive attitude.

 1. Responsiveness